sahithig1/capstone_greenhouse_emissions/README.md

 - The training and testing data are split in 70:30 ratio.
 - CO2 emissions per capita shows both linear dependency and non-linear relationships with features plotted.
-- Since features exhibit both linear and non-linear relationship with CO2 emissions per capita, Machine Learning algorithms that can handle non-linearities like DecisionTreeRegressor and RandomForestRegressor will be trained can be used.
-- A Random Forest Regression model is powerful and accurate.
-It usually performs great on many problems, including features with non-linear relationships.
-Disadvantages, however, include the following: there is no interpretability, overfitting may easily occur, we must choose the number of trees to include in the model.
-- Decision Tree is a Supervised learning technique that can be used for both classification and Regression problems, but mostly it is preferred for solving Classification problems.
-It is a tree-structured classifier, where internal nodes represent the features of a dataset, branches represent the decision rules and each leaf node represents the outcome.
-- The DecisionTreeRegressor seems to handle skewness of data better.
 - Since there are multiple independent variables that may predict emissions, a **Correlation** matrix is generated to reduce and interpret data.
 - **CO<sub>2</sub> emissions_per_capita is considered target variable** as this is correlated to several predicting variables.
-- A correlation value of 0.5 is set as threshold to select the features: Energy use per capita, GDP per capita, GNI per capita, Urban Population %, Electricity Access %, Cereal Yield
+- A correlation value of 0.5 is set as threshold to select the features: Energy use per capita, GDP per capita, GNI per capita, Urban Population %, Electricity Access %, Cereal Yield.
 - Later, each selected feature is visualized with the target variable.
 CO<sub>2</sub> emissions per capita shows a strong linear dependency to Energy use per capita and non-linear relationships with rest of the features.
-- Since majority of features exhibit non-linear relationship with target variable, DecisionTreeRegressor and RandomForestRegressor models are chosen to predict emissions.
+- Since features exhibit both linear and non-linear relationship with CO2 emissions per capita, Machine Learning algorithms that can handle non-linearities like DecisionTreeRegressor and RandomForestRegressor are trained.
-- Grid search is the simplest algorithm for hyper-parameter tuning (HPT).
-Basically, it divides the domain of the hyper-parameters into a discrete grid.
-Then, try every combination of values of this grid, calculating some performance metrics using cross-validation.
-The point of the grid that maximizes the average value in cross-validation, is the optimal combination of values for the hyper-parameters.
-- Implemented Hyper-parameter tuning in Segment 3 to optimize out ML model.
-Following approach have been implemented for HPT: Grid Search
-- After Hyper-Parameter Tuning, it is observed that the model trained has not much improvement in the model.
+- The DecisionTreeRegressor seems to handle skewness of data better.
+- Grid search is the simplest algorithm is implemented for Hyper Parameter Tuning.
+- The model did not show improvement after Hyper Parameter Tuning.

 #### Current Accuracy Score
 <img src="https://github.com/sahithig1/capstone_greenhouse_emissions/blob/main/images/ML_random_regressor.png" width="700" >